redis/jedis/README.md

 ## I want to contribute!

-That's great!
+That is great!
 Just fork the project in github.
 Create a topic branch, write some tests and the feature that you wish to contribute.

 To run the tests:
 - Use the latest redis master branch.